nabeela-s/challenge-3-column-preview-card-CodeMentor/README.md

 ### What I learned

 I got to pracice CSS grid layout.
-Used that to make a responsive layout.
+Used media query to make a responsive layout.